-We don’t identify ourselves solely with any single national organisation, but have actively supported the climate-related campaigns and initiatives of a range of national organisations, including 350.org, Campaign Against Climate Change, Friends of the Earth, Greenpeace, People and Planet, The Climate Coalition and Global Justice Now (formerly World Development Movement).
+This loose network doesn’t identify itself solely with any single national organisation, but has actively supported the climate-related campaigns and initiatives of a range of national organisations, including 350.org, Campaign Against Climate Change, Friends of the Earth, Greenpeace, People and Planet, The Climate Coalition and Global Justice Now (formerly World Development Movement).

-- Improve understanding of the latest climate science and raise awareness of the catastrophic impacts of climate change on the planet and people.
+- Improves understanding of the latest climate science and raise awareness of the catastrophic impacts of climate change on the planet and people.

-- Oppose the financing and expansion of fossil fuel use including ‘extreme energy’ as well as policies and projects that lock us into a high-carbon future.
+- Opposes the expansion of fossil fuel use including ‘extreme energy’ as well as policies and projects that lock us into a high-carbon future.

-- Call for the rapid development of the Green Economy (including renewable energy, energy efficiency measures and public transport) to meet the challenge of the climate crisis and to initiate sustainable economic renewal.
+- Calls for the rapid development of the Green Economy (including renewable energy, energy efficiency measures and public transport) to meet the challenge of the climate crisis and to initiate sustainable economic renewal.

-- Call for urgent, fair and legally-binding international and national co-ordinated action to achieve the required emissions cuts and provide climate finance for the world’s poor.
+- Calls for urgent, fair and legally-binding international and national co-ordinated action to achieve the required emissions cuts and provide climate finance for the world’s poor.

 Please note, Kirklees Campaign Against Climate Change is not in any way connected to, or funded by, Kirklees Council.